Amundi PEA S&P 500 Review chart displayed on a tablet in Paris

 2. The EUR/USD exchange rate.

 If the S&P 500 stays flat, but the US Dollar gets stronger against the Euro (e.g., going from 1.10 to 1.05), your ETF value in Euros goes UP.
-Conversely, if the Euro gets stronger against the Dollar, your ETF value in Euros goes DOWN, even if the stock market didn’t move.
+Conversely, if the Euro gets stronger, your value might go down slightly, even if the stock market didn’t move.

 How to Buy It: A Step-by-Step Guide